OffchainLabs/arbitrum-classic/docs/Running_Nitro_Node.md

 sidebar_label: Running a Nitro Node
 ---

-Note: If you’re interested in accessing an Arbitrum chain, but you don’t want to set up your own node, see our [Node Providers](https://developer.offchainlabs.com/docs/node_providers) to get RPC access to fully-managed nodes hosted by one of our partners!
+Note: If you’re interested in accessing an Arbitrum chain, but you don’t want to set up your own node, see our [Node Providers](https://developer.offchainlabs.com/docs/node_providers) to get RPC access to fully-managed nodes hosted by a third party provider

 ### Required Artifacts